-Edition 55 of the Tirreno-Adriatico starts on Wednesday 11 March on the Tyrrhenian coast.
-The race features seven stages and is set to finish on Tuesday the 17th, obviously on the Adriatic coast.
+Edition 57 of the Tirreno-Adriatico starts on Mondday 7 March on the Tyrrhenian coast.
+The race features seven stages and is set to finish on Sunday the 13th, obviously on the Adriatic coast.
 The Race of the Two Seas dates back to 1966.
-Usually, the race took in a mix of time trials, chances for fast men, a few hilly races, and one challenge in the high mountains.
-Yet, the high altitude finish was skipped in 2019 in favour of more Classics oriented riders.
+Usually, the race takes in a mix of time trials, chances for fast men, hilly races, and one big challenge in the high mountains.

 An important race in itself, the Tirreno-Adriatico also reveals who the form riders are before the first major classic of the season, Milan-San Remo.